Into the Wild Light of Day

 Although the short article raised more questions than it answered, Bryant was captivated by its handful of poignant details.
 He asked if I’d be willing to investigate the tragedy, write a meaty article about it for Outside, and complete it quickly.

 Already behind schedule on other writing assignments, I was stressed-out and feeling overextended.
 Committing to yet another project — a challenging one, on an exceedingly tight deadline — would add considerably to my misery.
 But the story about the Alaskan “hiker” resonated for me on a deeply personal level.
 I agreed to put my other projects on hold and look into it.

 The deceased man turned out to be 24-year-old Christopher McCandless, who’d grown up in a Washington D.C. suburb and graduated from Emory University with honors.
-It quickly became apparent that walking alone into the Alaskan wilderness with minimal food and gear had been a very deliberate act — the culmination of a serious quest Chris had been planning for a long time.
+It quickly became apparent that walking alone into the Alaska wilderness with minimal food and gear had been a very deliberate act — the culmination of a serious quest Chris had been planning for a long time.
 He wanted to test his inner resources in a meaningful way, without a safety net, in order to gain a better perspective on such weighty matters as authenticity and purpose and his place in the world.

 I called Mark Bryant and told him I was all in: I would accept the assignment and do whatever necessary to write an 8,000-word piece by October 21.

 Hoping to benefit from whatever insights about Chris’ personality that his family might be able to offer, on October 5, 1992, I mailed a letter to the McCandless’ attorney, in which I explained,